Introduction to the Fascinating World of Mushrooms

 Laminar flow hood used to create a sterile environment during inoculation or mycelium preparation.

-Synonymous with inoculation, term used to designate the seeding of a substrate with mycelium.
+Synonym of inoculation, term used to designate the seeding of a substrate with mycelium.

-Fungi visible to the naked eye, as opposed to micromycetes which are only visible under a microscope.
+Mushrooms visible to the naked eye, as opposed to micromycetes which are only visible under a microscope.

 Consumption of mushrooms, whether wild or cultivated.
 Mycophagy has been practiced for millennia in many cultures.